Even in a world full of high-capacity autoloaders, many lawfully armed citizens still choose a revolver.

 If you want to use a revolver chambered for a rimless semi-auto cartridge, you simply have to use moon clips.
 If you have a 9mm, .40 S&W or .45 ACP revolver, moon clips are required.
 However, they also tend to work best in these calibers, particularly the larger calibers.

 Using moon clips with rimmed revolver cartridges for self-defense purposes may be a closer call.
 You have to balance the advantages and disadvantages of moon clips.
-Of course, the advantage of a moon clip conversion for a rimmed cartridge revolver is that they can be used when desired, but do not always have to be used.
+Of course, the advantage of a moon clip conversion for a rimmed cartridge revolver is that they can be used when desired.
 This gives you the flexibility to use moon clips or not, depending upon the circumstances.
 You can even combine the use of moon clips and more traditional loading methods to fit any particular circumstances.

 Ultimately, moon clips are just another way of loading a revolver.
 Whether they are right for you depends a lot upon your shooting and carry habits, as well as your tactical training.
 Only you can decide if moon clips may work for you, but it’s a reloading technique worth considering.